Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/BringImageToSharedImageGallery/Readme.md

         The script will automatically create an an [image version](https://docs.microsoft.com/azure/virtual-machines/shared-image-galleries#image-versions) of 1.0.0.

-    - If you select an existing image definition, the script will automatically create an image version that has the MinorVersion incremented.
+    - If you select an existing image definition, the script will automatically create an image version that has the PatchVersion incremented.
+For example, if the previous image version is 1.0.0, the new version is 1.0.1.

 For related information, refer to the following articles:
 - [Bring a custom image to Shared Image Gallery](https://docs.microsoft.com/azure/lab-services/upload-custom-image-shared-image-gallery)